rethinkdb/horizon/server/README.md

 `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -nodes -batch`

-Once a key file and cert file have been obtained, launch the server without the `--unsecure` flag, and provide the files in the `--key-file` and `--cert-file` options.
+Once a key file and cert file have been obtained, launch the server without the `--insecure` flag, and provide the files in the `--key-file` and `--cert-file` options.

 ## Running tests